CIRCSE/UD_Latin-CIRCSE/README.md

 #### Seneca *Hercules Furens*

 *Hercules Furens* is a tragedy written by Seneca the younger in 1st century CE.
-The source text was received with tokenisation, and annotation with respect to lemmatisation, POS tagging, and morphological features from the Opera Latina corpus built by the [LASLA](http://web.philo.ulg.ac.be/lasla/) laboratory in Liège.
+The source text was received with tokenisation, and annotation with respect to lemmatisation, POS tagging, and morphological features from the *Opera Latina* corpus built by the [LASLA](http://web.philo.ulg.ac.be/lasla/) laboratory in Liège.
 In few cases, the [received annotation](http://github.com/CIRCSE/LASLA) with regard to POS tag and morphological annotation was modified during the syntactic annotation; deviations from the received annotation are detailed in the file [SenecaYounger_HercF_LASLA_CIRCSE](https://github.com/CIRCSE/UD_Latin-CIRCSE/blob/main/documentation/SenecaYounger_HercF_LASLA_CIRCSE.md)).
 The syntactic annotation was performed manually at CIRCSE, and follows the UD scheme.
-The text (7714 tokens, 555 sentences) was enhanced with the annotation of the speakers to whom each sentence is attributed (following Zwierlein 1986).
-(Zwierlein, O. (1986) *L. Annaei Senecae Tragoediae, Incertorum auctorum Hercules (Oetaeus), Octauia*.
-Oxford: Clarendon Press) This annotation, performed manually at CIRCSE, is formatted as a comment in the conllu file following the comment line reporting the text of the sentence, as exemplified in what follows:
+The text (7714 tokens, 555 sentences) was enhanced with the annotation of the speakers to whom each sentence is attributed, following the attribution as in Zwierlein 1986 (Zwierlein, O. (1986) *L. Annaei Senecae Tragoediae, Incertorum auctorum Hercules (Oetaeus), Octauia*.
+Oxford: Clarendon Press).
+This annotation, performed manually at CIRCSE, is formatted as a comment in the conllu file following the comment line reporting the text of the sentence, as exemplified in what follows:

 #sent_id = Latin_SenecaYounger_HercF_poetry-1